Closing Date: 17th February, 2026

 • Employees must maintain active bar membership while employed as an attorney with DOE.

-• This position is Not included in a Bargaining Agreement.
+• This position is NOT included in a Bargaining Agreement.

 Qualifications: